willj-dev/willj-dev.github.io/content/pages/millennial-utopia/implementation-ideas.md

 Multiplying Unix millis by this number will give the current "PUE128 time".
 Coincidentally, this happens to be on the same order as Avogadro’s number, but I’m pretty sure that’s just a fluke.

 This defines a universal timeline suitable for computers, but doesn’t really satisfy important "real-life" needs that humans are accustomed to.
-We will need two more time-shaped systems: a solar calendar tied to orbital reference points (such as the two polar solstices each year), which is divided into 12 months, where each month is made of 4 weeks of 7 days.
-Unfortunately, Earth doesn’t rotate a whole number of times around its own axis in each orbit; if each day is 24 hours, this means that we will need to

-- Define one day as the amount of time it takes the earth to move through an orbit according to some published source.
-- Then one year is 360 days, with 12 months of 30 days.
-Divide each day evenly into 24h * 60m * 60s.
-- How long is that second compared to Gregorian?
-A bit larger, by about 3/20 of a contemporary second.
-So, doable.
-- This is enough to construct a universal timeline tied to a specific reference event and scale.
+Pretty much everyone will still want to use the Gregorian calendar and hours/minutes/seconds in everyday conversation, but we can also overlay more precise solar and lunar calendars for anyone who cares; it is just a matter of mapping important landmarks (time-marks?) onto the underlying universal timeline.